Web3 Company Legal Structure: Operating Company, Foundation, Token (2026)

 Sources

-- Samuels v.
-Lido DAO (2024) — US federal court applying California law indicated an unwrapped DAO could be treated as a general partnership, exposing participants to personal liability (jurisdiction- and fact-specific)
+- The liability driver is the Samuels v.
+Lido DAO matter, in which a US federal court applying California law indicated an unwrapped DAO could be treated as a general partnership, exposing participants to personal liability.
+The analysis is jurisdiction- and fact-specific.

-- Token-issuer entity/jurisdiction is a securities- and tax-counsel determination; structure interacts with the fundraising stack and cap table and should be sequenced before issuance/raise
+- The token-issuer entity and its jurisdiction are a securities- and tax-counsel determination; the structure interacts with the fundraising stack and the cap table and is best sequenced before issuance and fundraising.

 The Web3 Fundraising Instrument Stack: SAFE + Token Right, and Its Consequences (2026)